margro/TVServerXBMC/TVServerKodi/readme.txt

 Windows:
 You can test the TVServerKodi tool/plugin using a "telnet" session to port 9596.
-The TVServerKodi plugin/exe can handle at the moment only one connection at a time.
-Please make sure that your telnet connection is closed when you start XBMC-pvr or open the XBMP-TV plugin.

 PS.
 Windows Vista does not install "telnet" by default, you can enable it via "Control Panel" -> "Programs and Features" -> "Turn Windows features on or off."